alexeygrigorev/data-science-interviews/theory.md

 **You have a series with a variable “y” and a set of features.
 How do you predict “y” at t+1?
 Which approaches would you use? ‍⭐️**

 Given the assumption that the set of features gives a meaningful causation to y, a causal forecasting approach such as linear regression or multiple nonlinear regression might be useful.
-In case there is a lot of data and the explanability of the results is not a high priority, we can also consider deep learning approaches.
+In case there is a lot of data and the explainability of the results is not a high priority, we can also consider deep learning approaches.

 <br/>